 Marathon runners and other athletes who don't drink enough fluids while competing in long-distance endurance events may suffer acute renal failure due to a sudden breakdown of muscle tissue.
 This muscle breakdown releases a chemical called myoglobin that can damage the kidneys.

 Kidney damage and decreased function that lasts longer than 3 months is called chronic kidney disease (CKD).
 Chronic kidney disease is particularly dangerous because you may not have any symptoms until considerable, often irreparable, kidney damage has occurred.
 Diabetes (types 1 and 2) and high blood pressure are the most common causes of CKD.
 Other causes are:

 Immune system conditions such as lupus and chronic viral illnesses such as HIV/AIDS, hepatitis B, and hepatitis C.

 Urinary tract infections within the kidneys themselves, called pyelonephritis, can lead to scarring as the infection heals.
 Multiple episodes can lead to kidney damage.

 Inflammation in the tiny filters (glomeruli) within the kidneys; this can happen after strep infection and other conditions of unknown cause.

 Congenital defects, present at birth, are often the result of a urinary tract obstruction or malformation that affects the kidneys.
 One of the most common involves a valve-like mechanism between the bladder and urethra.
 These defects, sometimes found while a baby is still in the womb, can often be surgically repaired by a urologist.

-Drugs and toxins, including long-term exposure to some medications and chemicals; overuse of NSAIDs (nonsteroidal anti-inflammatory drugs), such as ibuprofen and naproxen; and use of intravenous “street” drugs.
+Drugs and toxins, including long-term exposure to some medications and chemicals, such as NSAIDs (nonsteroidal anti-inflammatory drugs), like ibuprofen and naproxen, and use of intravenous “street” drugs.